ziglang/zig/doc/langref.md

-c_ulong         unsigned long       for ABI compatibility with C c_longlong      long long           for ABI compatibility with C c_ulonglong     unsigned long long  for ABI compatibility with C
+c_ulong         unsigned long       for ABI compatibility with C c_longlong      long long           for ABI compatibility with C c_ulonglong     unsigned long long  for ABI compatibility with C c_long_double   long double         for ABI compatibility with C
 ```

 ### Boolean Type